ibm-cloud-docs/billing-usage/estimating_costs.md

 Complete the following steps to estimate your costs.

   1. Go to the {{site.data.keyword.Bluemix_notm}} [catalog](https://cloud.ibm.com/catalog){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon"), and select the offering that you're interested in.
   2. Depending on the offering, an interim informational page might be displayed.
-For example, if you select {{site.data.keyword.baremetal_short}}, a informational page that describes various features is displayed.
+For example, if you select {{site.data.keyword.baremetal_short}}, an informational page that describes various features is displayed.
 Click **Continue**.
   3. From the offering details page, regardless of offering type, select your pricing plan and enter other configuration details.
   4. Choose one of the following options: